 While one of the Earth’s oldest inhabited areas, Yemen is also one of the Arab world’s poorest and least developed countries.
 Child malnutrition rates are among the world’s highest: around half of all Yemeni children under 5 years old are stunted.

 And now, with the spread of coronavirus (COVID-19), hospital and health facilities across the country are scrambling to find medical supplies to help those infected and to stop the others from contracting it.
 Yemen is all too familiar with the spread of rampant disease: Cholera gripped families across Yemen for years, and it still does.

 The situation across Yemen is dire, but we envision a better world for our sisters and brothers in need, and together with you, we can make that vision a reality.

 Islamic Relief is a leading humanitarian organization in Yemen, with more than 3,000 field staff and volunteers in the country.
 Other notable charities depend on us to deliver their aid as well, due to our strong relationships and powerful program infrastructures across nearly all Yemeni provinces.

-Since the most-recent conflict began in 2015, IRUSA has been delivering life-saving aid in almost all Yemeni provinces, including dangerous areas like Ta’iz, Saa’da, and Aden.
+IRUSA has been delivering life-saving aid in Yemeni provinces, including areas like Ta’iz, Saa’da, and Aden for years.
 IRUSA donors like you have helped thousands of people in Yemen to date.
 Being there for the people of Yemen is part of the legacy IRUSA is building in the Middle East.